I can’t tell you how often I hear women say they can’t do push-ups. What’s more, I continue to see…

 They should also be a cornerstone of any proper lifting program, as they are fantastic upper body and core strength builders, and it’s just simply important to master body-weight movements before moving onto more complicated or advanced exercises.
 (Plus, let’s be honest, a chick bangin’ out several sets of perfect push-ups is just badass!)

-So what if I told you that you have may have been doing them wrong this whole time?
-Blasphemy, you say!
+What if I told you that you have may have been doing them wrong this whole time?

 Well that’s what I thought until I learned how I should really be doing them.
-I went from doing push-ups with a 45 lb. plate on my back for sets of 16, to not even being able to execute 5 correct push-ups on the floor with just my body weight.
+I went from doing push-ups with a 45-pound plate on my back for sets of 16, to not even being able to execute five correct push-ups on the floor with just my body weight.
 Talk about humiliation!